cesarsalazar/NoNo/readme.md

 # NoNo: No Notifications

-Hide that annoying Google notifications box.
+Hide that annoying Google+ notifications box.
 One ridiculous line of Javascript can save you hours.

 ## This is a Google Chrome Extension